Roasted Tomato Linguine Puttanesca

 Use as many or as few olives, capers, and anchovies as you like: I think this recipe needs more of everything than it might if making it with marinara sauce because you don’t have the sauce here to help “carry” the ingredients.
 However, this is a forgiving recipe, so feel free to reduce the amount of olives, capers, or anchovies or increase them according to your taste.

-Measure the amount of cherry tomatoes needed after you roast them: The tomatoes will shrink as they roast, but 2 10-ounce containers yield about 1 cup (or a little more) cooked, which this recipe calls for.
+Measure the amount of cherry tomatoes needed after roasting them: The tomatoes will shrink as they roast, but 2 10-ounce containers yield about 1 cup (or a little more) cooked, which this recipe calls for.

 Check for pits: If your olives aren’t pitted, be sure to un-pit, de-pit, or whatever-pit before you use them!